-11.00 Grievances.
-See USTA National League Regulations (3.00 Grievance Procedures) for all grievance procedures and information.
-For non-NTRP grievances, a \$75 fee must accompany the grievance.
-If the person filing the grievance wins the grievance, the \$75 fee will be refunded.

-11.00A NTRP Grievances.
+- 11.00 Grievances.
+Please refer to: USTA National League Regulations 3.00

+USTA League Resources for all grievance procedures and information.
+For non-NTRP grievances, a \$100 fee must accompany the grievance.
+If the person filing the grievance wins the grievance, the \$100 fee will be refunded. - 11.00A NTRP Grievances.
 For NTRP Grievances, a \$50 fee (payable to Intermountain Tennis Association, 9145 E. Kenyon Ave, Denver, CO 80237) must accompany the grievance.
-If the person filing the grievance wins the grievance, the \$50 fee will be refunded.

-11.00A(1) NTRP Grievances are NOT handled during Championship events.
-If a captain has any information relative to a self rated players background that is not consistent with their rating level, an NTRP Grievance should be filed at least 14-21 days prior to a District or Section Championship.
-It is not necessary to have played the individual to file a grievance.

-11.01 Formal Complaint.
+If the person filing the grievance wins the grievance, the \$50 fee will be refunded. - 11.00A(1) NTRP Grievances are NOT handled during Championship events.
+If a captain has any information relative to a self-rated player's background that is not consistent with their rating level, an NTRP Grievance should be filed at least 14-21 days prior to a District or Section Championship.
+It is not necessary to have played the individual to file a grievance. - 11.01 Formal Complaint.
 A formal complaint may be filed with the USTA Nevada if the situation does not rise to the level of a grievance.
 There are no fees to file a formal complaint.
 Formal complaints will be kept on file at the USTA Nevada.
 Formal complaints may not seek punitive action against involved parties.